jank-lang/jank-lang.org/resources/src/blog/2026-05-08-optimization.md

 4. **In general, the ability for the language runtime to get out of the way.**
    If we're trying to calculate fibonacci numbers, we don't want anything showing up in the profiler which is unrelated to fibonacci numbers.

+As we optimize, throughout this post, consider these four categories and how each optimization we do can be categorized.

 ### Baseline fibonacci timing
 We're going to use Clojure JVM to get our baseline benchmark numbers and then